-Young Cuban Rafael just buried his mother, and comes to Houston to meet his father John for the first time.
+Young Cuban Rafael Infante (Chayanne) just buried his mother, and comes to Houston to meet his father John Burnett (Kris Kristofferson) for the first time.
 The difficult part is that John doesn't know he is Rafael's father.
-John runs a dance studio, and everyone prepares for the World Open Dance championship in Las Vegas.
-It soon becomes clear Rafael is a very good dancer, and Ruby is the biggest hope for the studio at the championship.
-Written by
+John runs a dance studio, and everyone prepares for the World Open Dance championship in Las Vegas, Nevada.
+It soon becomes clear Rafael is a very good dancer, and Ruby Sinclair (Vanessa Williams) is the biggest hope for the studio at the championship.

 This movie was one of the greatest Latin dance movies.
 I myself dance and i love the way it focused around the fact of REAL Latin DANCING (afro-cuban) and ballroom Latin dancing.